softlayer/mq/README.md

 ## Daemons

-MQ-Core is comprised of 3 daemons.
+MQ is comprised of 3 daemons.
 In order for the system to remain available, only the **mq** daemon must be running and responsive.

 #### mq